 This weekend, I rediscovered how good and healthy it feels simply to sit and be.
 Whether you choose a well-worn easy chair or plastic lawn chair, sometimes nothing is more marvelous than resting in your favorite place, reflecting on your favorite things.
-This weekend, I spent extra time on our back porch with my plate filled with Bagel Egg in a Hole and my heart filled with the memories of the past three weeks.
+This weekend, I spent extra time on our back porch with my plate filled with Bagel Egg in a Hole with Smashed Avocado and my heart filled with the memories of the past three weeks.

 Between mid-April and mid-May, I traveled 15 out of 24 days, visited six cities, turned 30, and published 11 recipes.
 I watched Tabasco sauce be made on a small island off of Louisiana, ate and drank my way through Nashville (twice), walked across the Golden Gate Bridge, sipped wine in Sonoma, and learned that my step dad officially beat cancer.
 My Kansas family surprised me by coming to visit, and my new Wisconsin family threw me a birthday party that was more special and beautiful than anything I could have imagined.